sebastien/dotenv/README.md

 you'd like to bring your own dotfiles as well.
 Without dotenv, you'd copy the files and edit them locally.
 But what happens if you've updated your dotfiles at home and would like to propagate the update to the files at work?
-What if the company has updated the original configuration files?
+What if the company has updated the original configuration files and you'd like to use them without losing your changes?

 ### Profile templates